-- eating disorders - Attention Deficit Hyperactivity Disorder - alcohol and substance dependency three per cent of adults - dementia five per cent of people over 65 and one in 1,000 of people age under 65 in the UK7
+- eating disorders - Attention Deficit Hyperactivity Disorder.
+Further information on page 70. - alcohol and substance dependency three per cent of adults - dementia five per cent of people over 65 and one in 1,000 of people age under 65 in the UK7